millerse/Flowers-and-insects-lists-of-visitors-to-four-hundred-and-fifty-three-flowers/README.md

- interactionTypeName | eats | human readable description of interactions targetTaxonId |  EOL:1971 | taxon classification id of originating organisms targetTaxonName | Echinoidea | scientific name of taxon classification of target organism of interaction LocationinhostName| On tube feet | The location of the host where the parasite is found localityId | GEONAMES:5391961 | reference to geo classification like geonames.org, gazetteer or other. localityName | San Francisco Bay, California, USA | human readable description of locale decimalLatitude | -41.0983423 | latitude of geographic center of interaction observation location http://rs.tdwg.org/dwc/terms/index.htm#decimalLatitude
+ interactionTypeName | eats | human readable description of interactions targetTaxonId |  EOL:1971 | taxon classification id of originating organisms targetTaxonName | Echinoidea | scientific name of taxon classification of target organism of interaction localityId | GEONAMES:5391961 | reference to geo classification like geonames.org, gazetteer or other. localityName | San Francisco Bay, California, USA | human readable description of locale decimalLatitude | -41.0983423 | latitude of geographic center of interaction observation location http://rs.tdwg.org/dwc/terms/index.htm#decimalLatitude